lizliz/SURIEM2020-EmbeddedGraphs/README.md

 ## Credits
 This repository contains work done by the Embedded Graphs group under Dr. Elizabeth Munch and Dr. Erin Chambers during the SURIEM REU in the summer of 2020.
-Members of this group include Levent Batakci, Abigail Branson, Bryan Castillo, [Candace Todd](https://www.linkedin.com/in/candace-todd "Candace Todd's LinkedIn Profile"), [Candace Todd](https://github.com/CLTodd "Candace Todd's GitHub Profile"), and [Candace Todd](mailto:clt5441@psu.edu).
+Members of this group include Levent Batakci, Abigail Branson, Bryan Castillo, and ([Candace Todd](https://www.linkedin.com/in/candace-todd "Candace Todd's LinkedIn Profile"), [Candace Todd](https://github.com/CLTodd "Candace Todd's GitHub Profile"), or [Candace Todd](mailto:clt5441@psu.edu)).
 <!-- list our institution? linkedin? -->

 The funding for the project associated with this repository was supported by the National Science Foundation (NSF Award No. 1852066), the National Security Agency (NSA Grant No. H98230-20-1-0006), and Michigan State University.